het-shah04/hetshah.github.io/index.md

 ## About Me

-I am a final year Computer Science undergrad at IIIT Delhi.
-I am interested on working on new interesting tech/research projects in AI/ML.
+Hi!
+I am Het, a recent Computer Science graduate from IIIT Delhi.
+I have experience in working on projects around Natural Language Processing (NLP), Deep Learning (DL) and Reinforcement Learning (RL).
+I have done various internships and also published research papers at top venues like ACL, AAAI.
+I am open to discussing about new job/research opportunities around machine learning.
+Please feel free to contact me at het.shah25052004@gmail.com.

 ## Research Interests
 My research interests include but are not limited to Natural Language Processing, Large Language Models, Knowledge Graphs, Agentic AI, Retrieval Augmented Generation, Deep Learning, Generative AI, Reinforcement Learning.